 There are important considerations in designing a cash transfer program that is adaptive.
 They include flexible targeting mechanisms that can quickly incorporate those who are vulnerable to the consequences of the shocks, and flexible adjustment to benefits levels to reflect new needs.
 There are also important considerations regarding the links to services and conditionalities that may not work during emergencies (World Bank 2021a and 2022).

-Delivery of chash cash transfers and services
+Delivery of cash transfers and services

 Careful choices need to be made regarding payments delivery, as these will have implications for accessibility of social protection benefits, financial inclusion and costs.
 Sufficient staffing helps to address special needs of the marginalized and excluded populations.
 Clear service standards communicated to beneficiaries help to empower them and reduce the stigma.
 Robust controls, audits and grievances and redress procedures keep managers of the program accountable and ensure maximum efficiency and inclusiveness (Lindert at al 2021, Barca and Beazeley 2019).

 The digitization and use of inter-operable information platforms is a trend in delivering cash and accompanying services.
+The spread of simple mobile phones and smart phones and the improved performance and declining prices of tablets lead to innovations in outreach and communication campaigns, data management and registration processes of cash transfer programmes, increasing accessibility and facilitating on-demand registration.
 Innovations in digital payments have enhanced payment service provision via smart cards, mobile money, as well as multi-provider platforms.
 It is widely recognized that digital financial services act as a key catalyzer of financial inclusion, offering greater convenience and the possibility of lower cost than what is allowed by traditional banking.

 Modern digital technology can also improve efficiency for program administrators, automating processes and supporting information management all along the delivery chain – and with links to other administrative systems via interoperability.
 The development of modern ID systems has greatly facilitated the move towards such systems integration.
 Machine learning, predictive modeling, and big data can also facilitate monitoring, risk profiling, error and fraud detection, and other analytics.
 Chapter 3 documents some most recent examples and advancements in this area.